 Title does not pass until items are paid for in full.

-Lots sent to Minnesota addresses will have State Sales Tax, 6.875%, added to the invoice unless you have provided a Minnesota resale number.
+Lots sent to Minnesota addresses will have State Sales Tax (7.125%, or the recipient's local rate) added to the invoice unless you have provided a Minnesota resale number.

 There is an informality about these terms that is based on our belief that pages of fine print can never cover every eventuality and that in the final analysis, rules of reason and decency must prevail.
 Most of the people who take part in our sales have done business with us in the past and we have been able to work out any issues that come up in a friendly and equitable manner.
 We look forward to making our current and future auction sales a pleasant and enjoyable experience for you and for us.